 \subsection{Main Results}

-Tables~\ref{tab:distortion_results} and~\ref{tab:crps_results} summarize the quantitative results of Distortion and CRPS-Sum, comparing our proposed TimePre with baseline models under 16 hypotheses.
-Figure~\ref{fig:cost} illustrates the computation–performance trade-off on the Exchange dataset.
-Figure~\ref{fig:visualization} provides qualitative comparisons between TimePre, TimeMCL (R.) and TimeMCL (A.).
+Tables~\ref{tab:distortion_results} and~\ref{tab:crps_results} summarize the quantitative results of Distortion and CRPS-Sum, comparing the proposed TimePre with baseline models under 16 hypotheses.
+Figure~\ref{fig:cost} illustrates the computation--performance trade-off on the Exchange data set.
+Figure~\ref{fig:visualization} provides qualitative comparisons among TimePre, TimeMCL (R.), and TimeMCL (A.).

-\bfsection{Distortion} Table~\ref{tab:distortion_results} demonstrates that TimePre substantially outperforms previous SOTA models across multiple datasets.
-Specifically, it achieves a 38.8\% reduction in distortion compared to TimeMCL(R.) on the Electricity dataset and a 27.6\% improvement on Exchange.
+\emph{Distortion.} Table~\ref{tab:distortion_results} shows that TimePre substantially outperforms previous models across multiple data sets.
+Specifically, it achieves a 38.8\% reduction in distortion compared to TimeMCL (R.) on Electricity and a 27.6\% improvement on Exchange.
 Similar trends are observed on Solar and Taxi.
-Overall, we achieve SOTA performance across all datasets.
-On the Wiki dataset, although the improvement of TimePre over the baselines is less pronounced, we observe that several baselines fail to produce valid predictions.
-Detailed visual analyses are presented in a later section.
+Overall, TimePre achieves state-of-the-art performance across the six data sets.
+On Wiki, although the improvement is less pronounced, several baselines fail to produce valid predictions.

-\bfsection{CRPS-Sum} Table~\ref{tab:crps_results} reports the CRPS-Sum results across six benchmark datasets, comparing TimePre with existing baselines.
-Similar to the Distortion results, TimePre consistently achieves the best performance across most datasets, yielding the lowest CRPS-Sum values, and remains competitive on the Traffic dataset.
-Notably, the gains on the Electricity, Exchange, and Taxi datasets are particularly substantial.
+\emph{CRPS-Sum.} Table~\ref{tab:crps_results} reports CRPS-Sum across the six data sets.
+Similar to the Distortion results, TimePre achieves the best performance on most data sets and remains competitive on Traffic.
+The gains on Electricity, Exchange, and Taxi are especially substantial.

-\bfsection{Computational Cost} To evaluate the computation cost, we measure both runtime and FLOPs on the Exchange dataset.
-The results are shown in Figure~\ref{fig:cost}.
-Owing to its MLP-based architecture and direct forecasting paradigm, TimePre demonstrates outstanding inference efficiency.
+\emph{Computational Cost.} To evaluate computational cost, we measure both runtime and FLOPs on the Exchange data set.
+As shown in Figure~\ref{fig:cost}, TimePre avoids iterative autoregressive sampling and generates all future predictions in a single forward pass, resulting in strong inference efficiency.
 Its inference time is the fastest among all compared models, taking only 0.03s per batch.
-This speedup arises because autoregressive models must iteratively generate future values one step at a time, whereas the direct forecasting paradigm produces all predictions in a single forward pass.
-In terms of computational load, TimePre requires $4.28 \times 10^4$ FLOPs, second only to DeepAR ($2.90 \times 10^4$ FLOPs).
-However, TimePre achieves substantially lower distortion, with a value of 0.0275 compared to 0.0796 for DeepAR.
+In terms of computational load, TimePre requires $4.28 \times 10^4$ FLOPs, second only to DeepAR ($2.90 \times 10^4$ FLOPs), while achieving substantially lower distortion.